DigitalHealthIntegration/rdt-reader/docs/source/index.rst

     3. Move the tensorflow-yolov3-models/models sub folder in tensorflow-yolov3/

+    4. Extract the folder obj.tar for the dataset used to train the line detection model

-    4. For data annotation you can use any tool that you like.
+    5. For data annotation you can use any tool that you like.
 We used VOTT_ version 1.7.2

-    5. Install Anaconda 3 to recreate the python enviroment _link .
+    6. Install Anaconda 3 to recreate the python enviroment _link .

     .. _link : https://www.anaconda.com/distribution/